Who Do Company Managers and Directors Owe a Duty To? A Comprehensive Guide

 Other Stakeholders

 As a business owner, it is important to understand who managers and directors owe a duty to.
 It is not just the shareholders who have a stake in the company.
 There are other stakeholders, such as employees, customers, suppliers, and the community, who are affected by the actions of the company.
-This post will provide a comprehensive guide to who managers and directors owe a duty to, and the consequences of failing to fulfill this duty.
+This post will provide a comprehensive guide to who managers and directors owe a duty to, and the consequences of failing to fulfil this duty.

-In conclusion, managers and directors owe a duty to all stakeholders, and not just to shareholders alone.
-Fulfilling this duty is crucial for the success and reputation of the company.
+Managers and directors owe a duty to all stakeholders, and not just themselves as owner’s of the business, or customers or to shareholders alone.
+Fulfilling this duty is crucial for the success and reputation of a company.
 As a business owner, it is your responsibility to ensure that your managers and directors understand their legal obligation to act in the best interest of all stakeholders.
-By prioritizing this duty, you can ensure that your company operates in a responsible and sustainable manner, and that it continues to thrive for years to come.
+By prioritising this duty, you can ensure that your company operates in a responsible and ethical and compliant manner.Â